Biden accused by second woman of improper physical contact

 Lappos' accusations came on the heels of a similar claim by former Nevada lieutenant governor candidate Lucy Flores, who accused Biden of inappropriate sexual conduct during a 2014 campaign event.
 Flores alleged in an article Friday that Biden "plant[ed] a big slow kiss on the back of my head."

-In a statement shortly afterward, a Biden spokesperson denied that the vice president or his staff had been aware that Flores was uncomfortable.
+Flores endorsed Bernie Sanders in a 2016 Facebook post, served on the board of the Sanders-aligned Our Revolution group, and campaigned publicly on his behalf.
+In a statement, a Biden spokesperson denied that the vice president or his staff had been aware that Flores was uncomfortable.

 And the 76-year-old prospective 2020 presidential candidate issued a statement Sunday strongly denying wrongdoing -- but promising to "listen respectfully" to any accusations of misconduct.

+In a statement to Fox News Monday afternoon, Lappos said she was speaking out "because I am so disappointed in my party, the Democratic Party, and the way we have treated Lucy Flores. ...
+Biden’s statement in response to Lucy’s article was not only disturbing it was disgusting.
+I stand my Lucy and any woman with the courage to come forward regarding men and they way they treat women."

+Lappos added: "Uninvited affection is not okay.
+Objectifying women is not okay.
+Men who invade a woman’s personal space, touch women inappropriately, sexually harass women and feed rape culture have no place in a position of power.
+Referring to this type of behavior as “simply affection” or 'grandpa-like' or 'friendly' is ridiculously dismissive and part of the problem.
+Saying 'but Trump….' is dangerous and sets the bar for democratic men far below where it should be."

 WIFE OF FORMER DEFENSE SECRETARY DEFENDS BIDEN, SAYS PHOTO CIRCULATING ONLINE IS HIGHLY MISLEADING